 The MTA certification is an entry-level qualification that demonstrates basic knowledge and technology skills among those who are looking to pursue a career in information technology.
 MTA is a suite of Microsoft certification exams that address the critical technological concepts in three areas – Developer, Database, and IT Professional.
 Each category consists of several exams that students can choose from.

 What is Involved in This MTA Networking Fundamentals Course?

 In this free, online MTA networking fundamentals course, you will learn concepts needed for today's continually growing technology-driven organizations.
 It covers networking technologies including the Internet, intranet, extranet, wireless networking, wide area networks, local area networks, network topologies, and access methods, along with key networking concepts like IP addressing, Internet protocols, and the OSI model.
 Additionally, the class covers networking hardware like switches, routers, and media types, and TCP/IP, DNS, and tools that diagnose Internet connectivity.
 This MTA course will prepare you for the Microsoft Technology Associate Exam 98-366 – Networking Fundamentals, which has to be scheduled outside of the class.
 Cybrary's MTA online training class is self-paced and contains 4.5 hours of clock time for the included lessons.
 Upon finishing the course, you will have earned 4.5 CEU/CPE and you will receive a Certificate of Completion.

-What Are the Prerequisites for the MTA Course?
+What Are the Prerequisites for the MTA Networking Fundamentals Course?

 There are no prerequisites for this Microsoft Technology Associate course, but an understanding of business and IT environments is helpful.